ethendev/easypage/README-EN.md

 }
 ``````

-### 三、Add pageParam parameter in the mapper.
+### 3. Add pageParam parameter in the mapper.
 The plugin will automatically page it.

 ```